-Note: Blue shaded area gives proportion of firms with increased employment, grey shaded area gives proportion with unchanged employment, red shaded area gives proportion with reduced employment.
+Blue=fraction of firms that have increased employment, grey= the same staff, red=have reduced staff as a function of change in turnover.
 Estimated using kernel-weighted local polynomial smoothing.
-Dots below the x-axis represent firms' percentage change in turnover.
-Note that firms with large increases in turnover are not included because of the very low number of observations.
+Dots below the x-axis represent where firms are located in terms of change in turnover.
+Note that firms with firms with a large increases in turnover are not included, because of the very low number of observations.